cakephp/docs/fr/development/configuration.rst

 .. php:staticmethod:: write($key, $value)

-    :param string $key: The key to write, can use be a :term:`dot notation` value.
+    :param string $key: The key to write, can use be a :term:`notation avec points` value.
     :param mixed $value: The value to store.

     Use ``write()`` to store data in the application’s configuration::